dangwalayushi/Goldman-Sachs-Cracked-Leaked-Password-Database/README.md

 ## Project Objectuve
-`What type of hashing algorithm was used to protect passwords?`

-`What level of protection does the mechanism offer for passwords?`

-`What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?`
+`What type of hashing algorithm was used to protect passwords?` `What level of protection does the mechanism offer for passwords?` `What controls could be implemented to make cracking much harder for the hacker in the event of a password database leaking again?`
+`What can you tell about the organization’s password policy (e.g. password length, key space, etc.)?` `What would you change in the password policy to make breaking the passwords harder? `

 Here is a sample data file containing hashes dumped together: